 In the event that contamination is found at any time when carrying out the approved development that was not previously identified it must be reported in writing within 2 days to the Local Planning Authority, all associated works must stop, and no further development shall take place unless otherwise agreed in writing until a scheme to deal with the contamination found has been approved.
 An investigation and risk assessment must be undertaken and where remediation is necessary a remediation scheme and verification plan must be prepared and submitted to and approved in writing by the Local Planning Authority.
 Following completion of measures identified in the approved remediation scheme a verification report must be submitted to and approved in writing by the Local Planning Authority.
+Following scheme and approved in writing by the Local Planning Authority be submitted to and approved in writing by the Local Planning Authority.
 The timescale for the above actions shall be agreed with the LPA within 2 weeks of the discovery of any unsuspected contamination.